 From: Birmingham, England

 This group is considered by many to have been one of the better bands to emerge out of the 60s Birmingham music scene, while somehow never achieving any notable commercial success.
-They evolved in mid 1966 from the group Mike Sheridan & The Nightriders who's members Dave Pritchard (vocals, guitar), Greg Masters (bass) and Roger Spencer (drums) joined forces with a young singer and songwriter named Jeff Lynne (vocals, guitar).
+They evolved from the group Mike Sheridan & The Nightriders in mid 1966 when members Dave Pritchard (vocals, guitar), Greg Masters (bass) and Roger Spencer (drums) joined forces with a young singer and songwriter named Jeff Lynne (vocals, guitar).
 They originally called themselves the Idyll Race, but soon changed their name to the less poetic Idle Race.

 After securing a record contract with Liberty in the summer of 1967, the band released a little known non-U.K. issued debut single, a cover of the Move's '(Here We Go Round) The Lemon Tree'.
 Their first U.K. single, the excellent 'Imposters Of Life's Magazine' b/w 'Sitting In My Tree' was issued in the fall of 1967.
 A second outstanding U.K. 45, 'The Skeleton And The Roundabout' b/w 'Knocking Nails Into My House' was issued in the spring of 1968, and although both were critically acclaimed, they still failed to sell well.
 At around this time, the group's music was featured in the Fred Marshall film titled Pop Down, which highlights the excesses of the Swingin' London Scene as viewed through the eyes of aliens from outer space.
 Apparently the movie is rather horrid, but has become a relavent time capsule over the years, featuring other lesser known psychedelic bands of the era, including Dantalian's Chariot and the Blossom Toes.